Howard Owen is a novelist and journalist...

 kudos for Howard Owen and his books:

-· Included in "The Best Novels of the Nineties: A
+Included in "The Best Novels of the Nineties: A Reader’s Guide."

-· Included in the LA Times Book Reviews’ "Recommended
+in the LA Times Book Reviews’ "Recommended Titles" for 1997.

-won the 2002 Theresa Pollack Award for Words.
+Owen won the 2002 Theresa Pollak Award for Words.